Visiting Eastern State Penitentiary in Philadelphia

 A Visit to Eastern State Penitentiary

 If walls could talk, the ones inside Eastern State Penitentiary would have centuries of secrets to tell.
-Nestled in the heart of Philadelphia, this massive stone fortress once stood as the most advanced and expensive prison of its timeโand today, itโs a powerful (and slightly eerie) reminder of how our country once approached justice and rehabilitation.
+Nestled in the heart of Philadelphia, this massive stone fortress was once the most advanced and expensive prison of its time, and today it’s a powerful (and slightly eerie) reminder of how our country once approached justice and rehabilitation.

 A Radical Idea: The Birth of the Penitentiary

-Eastern State opened its gates in 1829 and was the first true penitentiary in the worldโbuilt not to punish, but to inspire penitence and reflection.
-The idea was revolutionary: keep inmates in complete solitude, believing that isolation would lead to spiritual redemption.
+Eastern State opened its gates in 1829 and was the world’s first true penitentiary, built not to punish but to inspire penitence and reflection.
+The idea was revolutionary: keep inmates in complete solitude, on the belief that isolation would lead to spiritual redemption.

 A Fortress of Stone and Silence